UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 with graphical elements such as the position of a line, the length of a bar, or the color of a point.

-We often visualize data in order to help us answer a specific question we have about our dataset, but it can also help us generate new questions.

-In addition to using visualizations to explore data ourselves, we can use them to effectively communicate our insights to others, as we will learn in later modules of this course.
+We often use visualizations to explore data ourselves, and to effectively communicate our insights to others, as we will learn in later modules of this course.

 ---

+## What is the purpose of visualizing data?

+Visualizing data can be used to

+-   Answer a specific question
+-   Explore data more generally to generate new questions

+To create an effective visualization, start by

+-   Look at the data
+-   Think about what you want to achieve by making the visualization
+-   Draw it out with pen and paper

+Notes: We often visualize data in order to help us answer a specific question we have about our dataset, but it can also help us generate new questions.

+Before creating a visualization, it is important that you think about why you are making it, and what you want to achieve from creating this plot.

+Is there a specific question you are trying to answer, like comparing the relationship between two dataframe variables?

+Or are you creating a plot to help you understand the structure of your data more in general, such as plotting the distribution of each dataframe variable?

+In either case, it can be extremely helpful to draw out your plot with pen and paper first.

+This helps you think about if the plot you are creating makes sense or if there is another plot better suited for the task at hands.

+Drawing with pen and paper also makes it easier to write the code afterwards, since you clearly know what you are expecting the visualization to look like.

 ## Why bother visualizing data instead of showing raw numbers?